Spring is in the air here in San Francisco. As if your allergies weren’t already making that painfully obvious.

 And of course, for those who are crazy for Rhone-style wines, this tasting is as close to nirvana as you get.

-This year’s event features a winemaker reception, dinner and auction on Friday, June 10th at the same venue, catered by Girl & The Fig, an excellent restaurant in Sonoma.
-On Saturday, a seminar will be held in the morning, followed by the Grand Tasting event in the afternoon.
+In addition to the aforementioned seminar, this year’s event features a winemaker reception, dinner and auction on Friday, June 10th at the same venue.
+On Saturday, the seminars will be held in the morning, followed by the Grand Tasting event in the afternoon.
 Complete details on the events, including a list of the participating wineries can be found on the event web site.

-Tickets to the grand tasting are $55 in advance, and should be purchased online.
-If you want to spring for $75 VIP tickets, you can get into the tasting at 1:30 PM, and then taste at your leisure and snack on appetizers for an before it starts to get crowded.
-Another $50 gets you into the seminars, too.
+Tickets to the grand tasting are $60 in advance (or $125 if you want to come to my seminar), and should be purchased online.
+If you want to spring for $90 VIP tickets, you can get into the tasting at 2:30 PM, and then taste at your leisure and snack on appetizers for an before it starts to get crowded.
 Check the site for all the ticket options.

 And remember my tips for optimum enjoyment at public tastings: wear dark, comfortable clothes; get a good night’s sleep; come with food in your belly; drink lots of water; and SPIT if you want to learn anything!
 Finally, ladies (and gents) please skip the perfume and aftershave for the day.
 We want to smell the wines, not you.